unm-historiography/metahistory/essays/modern/early-soviet-union-historiography.md

 The non- and semi-Marxist institutions includes the Academy of Sciences in Leningrad, GAIMK (State Academy for the History of Material Culture), and RANION (Russian Association of Social Science Institutes).
 The state sanctioned institutions were used to allow bourgeois scholarship to continue in a controlled environment.

 ### Leon Trotsky
 Leon Trotsky was a leading Russian revolutionary and not a trained historian, but he had great contributions to the study of Soviet history.
-Trotsky’s belief of the Marxist ideology, referred to as Trotskyism, differed from many other revolutionaries in that he believed in a permanent revolution.
+Trotsky’s belief of the Marxist ideology, referred to as Trotskyism, differed from many other revolutionaries in that he believed in a permanent revolution where social change was constant.
+This difference in ideology would play a part in his eventual downfall because he believed the way the Communist Party interpreted Marxism-Leninism into government actions was out of sync with true Marxism-Leninism.
+There was no other greater example of this than his main rival, Stalin.

 Trotsky’s main focus was on the Revolution of 1917.
 His first work on the subject was a historical pamphlet, History of the Russian Revolution to Brest-Litovsk, about the October Revolution that sought to justify the actions of the Bolsheviks.
 Trotsky wanted to show that the Bolsheviks were not usurpers of power and they were successful because their revolution was inevitable, through the lens of Marxism, and they had wide support of the people.
 This Lenin approved pamphlet became an early official history of the Revolution which defined how all others were to be written.